In-Home and Community Supports during the Coronavirus (COVID-19) pandemic

 There are no right or wrong answers to the health screening questions.
 Our interest is only to do everything we can to ensure that both our customers and staff remain safe and healthy.
 This also means that our staff are not transmitting illnesses through the community as they go from appointment to appointment.

 We know that many of our customers receiving support at home also receive other Northcott services.
 These may include learning new skills or taking up new hobbies that require them to leave their own home and visit other places.
-We respect every individual customer’s choice to participate in their usual activities as much as possible and we will assess these activities to ensure that they meet the current guidelines around social distancing, non-sharing of food, utensils, equipment and personal items.
+We respect and support every individual customer’s choice to participate in their usual activities as much as possible.